Design System · Singtel · 2019

 A system is a culture.

-Ember wasn't just components — it was newsletters, WIP boards, RACI charts, and sprint showcases.
+Ember wasn't just components.
+It was newsletters, WIP boards, RACI charts, and sprint showcases.
 The 90-day retrospective taught us that a design system lives or dies by how open it is to feedback.

 Insight Once, I spent 2 sprints trying to align the colour of a grey divider among 5 designers.
 Process frameworks help, but listening matters more.